PhilHarps/music/README.md

 - User account creation and authentication
 - User can CRUD own profile, including uploading an avatar image
+- Each listing can be part of an index (full list) or individual list
 - User can CRUD listings
+- There are two types of users: `@user` (seller - to list items only) and `@user.is_school` (school - to buy items only)
-- User can view/manage a list of their own listings from the profile
+- `@user` (seller) can view/manage a list of their own listings from the profile
-- Basic keyword Search function through all listings
+- Basic keyword Search function on the home page can search through listings via the `description` field
-- Listings are sorted by instrument type
+- Listings are sorted by `instrument_type` attribute on the home page
-- Images (avatar, listing photos) can be uploaded onto Cloudinary -
+- Images (avatar, listing photos) can be uploaded onto Cloudinary
+- Listings can be purchased individually via Stripe

 ---

 ### Unresolved Problems

 - Search bar on the home page is case sensitive, and only searches for words within the `description` field of the listing.
+- Order cart (with add, remove item) was not successful
-- Alert messages
+- UI Alert messages for when a listing has been created, updated or deleted
 - Contact us form failed

 Overall the codebase is of amateur-quality.